Z0rlord/kinetic-school-app-z0rlord/README.md

 This project follows a **simplicity-first approach** as outlined in CLAUDE.md, focusing on core functionality with minimal complexity.

+## 🔒 Security Notice

+This application has undergone a comprehensive security audit.
+See `SECURITY-AUDIT.md` for details.
+Key security features:
+- ✅ Strong authentication with bcrypt password hashing
+- ✅ SQL injection prevention with parameterized queries
+- ✅ XSS protection and input sanitization
+- ✅ Rate limiting and CSRF protection
+- ✅ Secure session management
+- ✅ Content Security Policy headers

+**For security vulnerabilities, please see our [security policy](CONTRIBUTING.md#-security-first).**

 ## Quick Start

 ### Prerequisites